HTMS Sukhothai

 On 18 December 2022 in the Gulf of Thailand, high winds and strong waves caused seawater to flow into the warship; this flooding caused the engines to fail, and the pumps also became unusable.
-Sukhothai continued to take on water until eventually sinking overnight.
+Sukhothai continued to take on water until it eventually sank overnight.
 As of 2 March 2023, the Royal Thai Navy had rescued 76 sailors and found 24 dead.
 An additional five sailors are presumed dead but their bodies were not found.